vratidc/vratidc.github.io/_projects/5_NewIDC.md

 **Compass:** At the corner of the map, a compass was attached to help them stay aware of their orientation.

-**Guiding Arrows:** After teleporting using the map, arrows are spawned in appropriate directions, to show the virtual entrance of the room one had selected.
+**Guiding Arrows:** After teleporting using the map, arrows are spawned in appropriate directions, to show the virtual entrance of the room one had selected (as seen above).

 **Signages:** The building was also provided with signages to assist navigating the space.